cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 ## How Terra-Dev-Site Works

-The terra-dev-site's webpack config calls the pre-build tool `generateAppConfig`.
+The terra-dev-site's webpack plugin calls the pre-build tool `generateAppConfig`.
 The generateAppConfig script builds out static configuration to the `./dev-site-config/build` folder. `generateAppConfig` also discovers pages based on its configuration.
 After the static config has been built, webpack continues to run, pulling in the static config and producing the webpack bundle.

 ## Debug